Lyrics

 The man who sings his poems unravels his display

-And the neon spectrums turn to splinters
+And the neon spectrums turn to splinter heads

-And the nights are cold sometimes, but never for his pages
+But never for his pages

 They don't sway against this wilder of the stage

-But still it stings
+But still, it stings

 But it doesn't matter when the poet sings

-Under the smoky chimes of roll up cigarettes and rhymes
+Under the smoky chimes of roll-up cigarettes and rhymes

-Beneath the palm of makeshift filters
+Beneath the palms of makeshift filters

-He told me that my sorries were not
+He told me that my sorries were not really worth their weight sometimes

-And though I've sung and rung those bells of innocence undone
+And though, I've sung and rung

-With the side of the sun
+With this side of the sun

-But within his song I sail and amongst the sounds where sunlight fell
+But within his song, I sail

 And where my experience begun